AmericanParagliding

 Certified Training for:

-We start with just the glider and harness and learn the techniques of inflation, kiting, launching, flying, approach and landing as well as gathering and caring for the wing and much, much more.
+You will start with just the glider and harness and learn the techniques of inflation, kiting, launching, flying, approach and landing as well as gathering and caring for the wing and much, much more.

 Chad Bastian - Learning to Fly

-For me, learning to fly was a profound experience.
+For me, learning to fly a paraglider in 1993 was a profound experience.
 I have always been athletic and into sports that gave me access to the "free ride" that sports like surfing, skateboarding, skimboarding, windsurfing, kite buggying and land sailing had to offer.
 However, flying a paraglider (whether powered or not) gave me even more access to the third dimensional freedom that surface-based sports aspire to (jumping waves, etc).

 Flying allowed me to start at the top of the hill, and if I played it right, I could find lift, climb up, and end up right where I took off or sometimes many, many miles away!
 Powered Paragliding gives the pilot even more reliable access to flying as high and far as you like and then returning to the point of takeoff.
 Kind of like a motorcycle in the sky!
 There's really nothing like it, and the feeling of your knees in the breeze is kind of unexplainable to folks that have not experienced it.